 The Magnificent Seven

 Comparing a film to its predecessor is an exercise in defeat and dredging up the past when the present is here for us to intake on its own.
 Besides, with The Magnificent Seven, it doesn’t really get us anywhere; “seven fighters protect villagers from bad stuff” isn’t exactly robust enough a concept to qualify as a specific, remake-able object or a debt owed from one film to another.
-It’s more like a mythology passed down through generations; what makes the 2016 The Magnificent Seven’s amorphous scrawl a fumble more than a rumble (I couldn’t resist) exists sans comparison.
+It’s more like a mythology passed down through generations.
+What makes the 2016 The Magnificent Seven’s amorphous scrawl a fumble more than a rumble (I couldn’t resist) is its own doing, irrespective of its forebears or any questions about “adaptation”.
 One doesn’t have to watch the 1960 film to see how feather-light the attempts to catalyze a parched throat are in this new one.
 Or the inchoate, failed efforts to germinate camaraderie in this supposed family affair.
 The mediocrities are on the screen, and they speak for themselves.
 The song is fine, but the cover is weightless.
 It’s dry-bones competence, well filmed in the “I guess so” sense.
 But Fuqua’s film – in what is quickly becoming an almost auteurist tick of his – is habitually addicted to being the most mediocre version of itself it can possibly be.